LG gram Book 15.6 Inch | Lightweight Intel® Core™ Processor Laptop | Windows 11, FHD Anti-glare IPS display - 15U50T-G.AR55A | LG AU

 Click the Copilot key on your keyboard to access intelligent tools on your gram.

-Screens simulated.
+*Screens simulated.
+Features and app availability may vary by region.
 Requires a Microsoft account and an internet connection to function properly.

+*Copilot in Windows 11 is rolling out gradually in preview within the latest update to Windows 11 in select global markets.
+Not all users will have access to Copilot simultaneously, as the timing of availability varies by device and market.

 *AI features with Copilot in Windows 11 may vary in performance depending on user needs and usage environments, and may not provide the same level of performance across all use cases.